NHSDigital/software-engineering-quality-framework/README.md

 The philosophy underpinning this framework advocates:
 * Empowered teams which are accountable for their products, including: "You build it, you run it" (Werner Vogels)
 * Rapid and iterative development: "Release early.
 Release often.
 And listen to your customers."
 (Eric S. Raymond in [The Cathedral and the Bazaar](https://en.wikipedia.org/wiki/The_Cathedral_and_the_Bazaar))
-* High quality products: "Everything fails, all the time" (Werner Vogels), and "Site Reliability Engineering (SRE) is what you get when you treat operations as if it's a software problem" ([Google](https://landing.google.com/sre/))
+* High quality products, including: "Everything fails, all the time" (Werner Vogels), and "Site Reliability Engineering (SRE) is what you get when you treat operations as if it's a software problem" ([Google](https://landing.google.com/sre/))

 ## Context